BenAuer2021/Phantoms-For-Nuclear-Medicine-Imaging-Simulation/README.md

 /gate/source/VoxSource/setPosition -120.0 -120.0 -120.0 mm
 /gate/source/VoxSource/dump 1
 ```
-The following example shows how to define a source of <sup>123</sup>I gammas.
+The following example shows how to define a source of all <sup>123</sup>I gammas.
 The gamma emission data is from the IAEA database: https://www-nds.iaea.org/relnsd/vcharthtml/VChartHTML.html.
 Note that this example shows the gamma emissions only, so the simulation output will be missing the X-ray peaks seen in true <sup>123</sup>I spectra.

 `VS_gamma` is the name of the voxelised gamma source